AlexRmlt/ethicbot-rasa/data/nlu.md

 - [9](quantity)

 ## intent:stakeholder
+- Then there is [the madmans wife](stakeholder) who the police officers consider to torture
+- [A madman](stakeholder) who has planted a few bombs and refuses to tell the police their location
 - Then [a woman](stakeholder) approaches him who thinks that she was the one who run over the dead person
 - [Some guy](stakeholder) is driving in his car to work when he causes a crash and runs someone over
 - [A pregnant woman](stakeholder) is leading a group of people through a cave when she gets stuck